feydor/bibliophile/README.md

 npm start
 ```
 By default a development server will start at ``http://localhost:3000``.
-To develop, set the appropriate environment variables in .env:
+To develop, set the appropriate environment variables in .env and change the DOMAIN constant in public/javascripts/dashboard-library.js:

 ```sh
 DOMAIN='http://localhost:3000/'